TanyaCodes/TanyaCodes.github.io/README.md

 - [More portfolio resources](https://discuss.codecademy.com/t/guide-how-to-build-a-web-dev-portfolio/394816?utm_source=youtube&utm_medium=organic-social&utm_campaign=codecademy_101_series&utm_content=yt_remembering_what_you_learn)

 ### GitHub Actions
 Every time I update my CV, I would also need to update the link to my CV in the website.
-I sometimes forget and lose track if I've updated the websit already.
+I sometimes forget and lose track if I've updated the website already.
 To help me keep track, I made a workflow that makes a record on a Google Sheets file every time I push to my repo.

 Here are the steps to set up the workflow:
 1. Create a free account in https://ifttt.com/explore.
 This allows you to have three free applets.